-4.12 A list of the acceptance criteria that are be verified should be available at the end of each commissioning stage or sub-stage, notably the acceptance criteria linked to safety concerns.
+A list of the acceptance criteria that are be verified should be available at the end of each commissioning stage or sub-stage, notably the acceptance criteria linked to safety concerns.
 This represents one of the main inputs to assess the ability to proceed to further commissioning stages.

-REPARATION FOR TESTING
+PREPARATION FOR TESTING

-Test procedures
+Commissioning documentation Test procedures

-4.13 All commissioning tests should be performed in accordance with written procedures.
-The preparation of test procedures, including their verification and approval, should be implemented according to the management system.
-The level of review should reflect the importance to safety of the system and the nature of the test.
+4.13 All commissioning tests should be performed in accordance with written test programs and procedures as described in greater details in section 5 - DOCUMENTATION / Commissioning Programs and Procedures.procedures.
+The preparation of these test procedures, including their verification and approval, should be implemented according to the management system.
+The level of review should reflect the importance to safety of the system and the nature of document and of the test.
 The procedures that are established should allow commissioning to proceed safely and efficiently.

+Formatted: Indent: First line: 0 cm, Line spacing: 1.5 lines

-4.14 The test procedures should define in detail how each item of equipment or system or component will be commissioned and they will thus form the core of the commissioning process.
-Competent personnel and adequate controls should therefore be in place to ensure that the test procedures are of a high standard.
+- 4.14 The commissioning programs should present the commissioning objectives and principles related to the whole plant, the different systems and the different stages: - General presentation of the commissioning program and stages of the whole plant, - Description of the test objectives, principles, acceptance criteria and sequencing for each system, - Definition of the prior conditions and the list and chronology of tests and activities to be carried out during each commissioning stage. - 4.145 The test procedures should define in detail how each item of equipment or system or component will be commissioned and they will thus form the core of the commissioning process.
+Competent personnel and adequate controls should therefore be in place to ensure that the test procedures are safe and of a high standard. - 4.156.

-4.15.
 The test procedures should be subject to a thorough verification involving the operating organization.
-The designers should also participate in the approval process, in particular in reviewing the validity of the acceptance criteria.

-4.16 The test procedures should follow normal plant operating procedures to the extent practicable so as to verify them.
+The designers and the regulatory body should also participate in the approval process, in particular in reviewing the validity of the acceptance criteria. - 4.167 The test procedures should follow normal plant operating procedures, covering the operating configurations (normal transient and accident conditions), to the extent practicable so as to verify them.
 If necessary, the normal operating procedures should be amended for use during commissioning.

-4.17 The development, verification and validation of commissioning test procedures should benefit from the use of simulator or computer codes.
-The use of simulator should contribute also to the preparation on specific relevant aspects of the team implementing the commissioning test.

-4.18 The test procedures should state any necessary deviations/changes from the normal plant operating configurations.
+Such amendments are to be reviewed, authorized and recorded. - 4.178 The development, verification and validation of commissioning test procedures should benefit from the use of simulator or computer codes.
+The use of simulator should contribute also to the preparation on specific relevant aspects of the team implementing the commissioning test. - 4.189 The test procedures should state any necessary deviations/changes from the normal plant operating configurations and the associated compensatory measures (if any).
 Examples of such deviations/changes may be temporary interlock bypasses, temporary additional interlocks, temporary system bypasses, valve configurations and instrument settings.
-The test procedures should also include all necessary checks that are needed to ensure that these deviations are made correctly.
+The test procedures should also include all necessary checks that are needed to ensure that these deviations and their associated compensatory measures are made correctly implemented correctly.
 They should also include all necessary steps for the restoration of the systems and components to their normal status once the testing is completed.
 Consistent with safety requirements, consideration should be given to minimizing such arrangements and to ensuring that any deviations from the normal functioning of the as-built systems do not invalidate the test objectives.

+Formatted: Left